bf2fc6cc711aee1a0c2a/kas-fleet-manager/README.md

 ## Allow List Configurations

 The service is [limited to certain organisation and users (given by their username)](config/allow-list-configuration.yaml).
-To configure this list, you'll need to have username and or the organisation.
+To configure this list, you'll need to have username and or the organisation id.

 The username is the account in question.